Dreaming of You (Selena album): Posthumous efforts

 On April 19, EMI Latin announced the release of four unreleased English-language tracks for Selena's crossover album, along with a remix of "Missing My Baby" and six reworked singles.
 The selections focused on songs from the past two to three years–Anglicized Latin tracks with Mexican and Tex-Mex roots, infused with R&B elements.
 Behar said the album was meant to introduce English-speaking audiences to the music that defined Selena's career, choosing Spanish songs accessible to English listeners.
 Critic Mario Tarradell, of The Dallas Morning News, however, saw this as an issue and felt the project carried more commercial weight than heartfelt tribute.
 Abraham proposed new live-style versions of "Amor Prohibido" (1994), "Bidi Bidi Bom Bom" (1994), and "Como la Flor" (1992), with Los Dinos returning to the studio to capture their stage energy.
 A.B. believed the mix of familiarity and freshness would resonate.
 Grief initially kept Suzette from listening to the album, she described the tracks Selena recorded as haunting reminders of what could have been.
 A.B., sent to New York to work with Full Force, remixed "Missing My Baby" and "Techno Cumbia" (1994) with a reggae-inspired twist; Astudillo felt the latter pushed into pop territory.
 A.B. admired the Barrio Boyzz's R&B and hip-hop fusion, noting Selena's seamless fit with their 1994 single "Donde Quiera Que Estés".
 Envisioned as a cross-promotional effort, the track introduced Selena to the international Latin pop audience.
 It was re-recorded as a Spanglish version, with the Barrio Boyzz singing English lyrics by Desmond Child.
 Group member Louie found the rework emotionally difficult, noting Selena's laughter and warmth now sounded sorrowful.
-For A.B., finishing the album was both closure and therapy.